JetBrains/ac_tutorial_unit_testing/README.md

-# iOSConferences with CocoaPods
+# iOSConferences with Unit tests
-The project created within the Use CocoaPods in your project.
+The project created within the Unit testing in AppCode tutorial.